Kitchen Knowledge

 Multi-Coat System

 Multiple coats with proper flash times between each one.
-The result is a finish with depth, uniformity, and hardness that single- or double-coat latex paint jobs cannot match.
+The result is a finish with depth and uniformity built up over several passes.

 Refinishing vs Refacing vs Replacement